greenelab/pdx_exomeseq/figures/README.md

 ![cosmic similarity merged before filtration](png_for_readme/cosmic_prefiltered_similarity_merged.png)

-**Figure Legend.** Displaying the COSMIC profile similarity across samples before filtration (replicates are merged).
+**Figure Legend.** Displaying the COSMIC profile similarity matrix across samples before filtration (replicates are merged).
 The Euclidean distance of each COSMIC profile is compared.
 High correlation is shown with increasing green intensity.